How to Find Detox in West Virginia

 West Virginia lost 856 people to drug overdose in 2018.
 The lives lost or hurt by drug addiction are victims of a preventable disease that we at American Addiction Centers are committed to fighting.
 If we can’t help you in one of our facilities, it’s still imperative that you find help.
 In this page, we will talk about the types of treatment available to you, how to get in even if you are struggling financially, and licensing and accreditation.

-Types of Withdrawal Treatment in West Virgina
+Types of Addiction Treatment in West Virginia

 Technically, both inpatient and outpatient facilities can offer detox services, but the name “detox” facility is usually reserved for hospital inpatient facilities with medical staff available to treat the symptoms of withdrawal.